marcel-dempers/Ark-docker/docs/aberration.md

 ## Exceptions

 * Items & Dino transfers will be unlocked once all artifacts are collected by tribes.
-* Tribes who have spent months on mutations will be able to use mutated creatures for Boss progression.
+* Tribes who have spent months on mutations will be able to use mutated creatures for Boss progression onces all artifacts are collected.
 * This will avoid having to repeat mutation breeding.